Guy Lafleur: Accolades and legacy

 In April 2001, Lafleur sold most of his personal hockey memorabilia in a silent auction.
 122 items were sold, including miniature replicas of NHL trophies, jerseys, pucks, sticks, and skates.
 Included in the sale were his 1977 Conn Smythe Trophy, 1977 Hart Trophy, the puck for his first goal, and four of his five Stanley Cup rings.
 The items' selling prices totalled approximately US$400,000, with Lafleur donating $20,000 to $25,000 to the Montreal Canadiens Foundation.

 Besides the honours received during his playing career, in 1980 he was made an Officer of the Order of Canada, and in 2005, he was made a Knight of the National Order of Quebec.

 In 1979, he received the Golden Plate Award of the American Academy of Achievement.

 The Guy Lafleur Award of Excellence was introduced in 1985.

 In 1998, he was ranked number 11 on The Hockey News list of the 100 Greatest Hockey Players.
 In 2017, he was named one of the 100 Greatest NHL Players by the NHL as part of its centennial celebration.

 The QMJHL retired Lafleur's number 4 league-wide at the start of the 2021–22 season.

 Lafleur was named to the Order of Hockey in Canada in 2022.
+Quebec Autoroute 50, which passes through his hometown of Thurso, was renamed in his honor on May 4, 2023.
+He lived for 30 years on the island of Île Bizard, and the Guy Lafleur Bridge which connects it to the Island of Montreal was renamed after him in September 2025.